zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is October 20, 2024, let's keep going!
+Today is October 21, 2024, let's keep going!
 As the saying goes.
-Success is the sum of small efforts, repeated day in and day out.
+Life is either a daring adventure or nothing at all.